The Key Differences between SiteGround vs A2 Hosting (now Hosting.com)

 - Support can be hit-or-miss, especially post-acquisition

 Our verdict?
 SiteGround is the safer, more polished WordPress host.
-A2 Hosting may appeal to developers working on hobby or test projects, but is less ideal for long-term business use.
+Hosting.com may appeal to developers working on hobby or test projects, but is less ideal for long-term business use.

 Our Final Verdict

 SiteGround remains the more dependable choice for users who prioritize stability, top-tier support, and clean user experience — though it comes at a higher price.
-A2 Hosting, now Hosting.com, still offers decent value for developer-savvy users on a budget, but recent performance slips and uncertainty under new ownership make it harder to recommend for mission-critical use.
+Hosting.com still offers decent value for developer-savvy users on a budget, but recent performance slips and uncertainty under new ownership make it harder to recommend for mission-critical use.

 More About the Companies